2016 Juvenile Defender Leadership Summit

 - An introduction to the role and obligations of the juvenile defender after disposition in juvenile court.

-- Smart on Juvenile Indigent Defense
+- Why Juvenile Defense Matters

 - An outline of how effective juvenile defense systems can save money, increase public safety, and lead to youth success.